 Located on DePaul’s Loop Campus at 25 E. Jackson Blvd, the College of Law

 is only a few blocks from state and federal courts, the Chicago Bar Association headquarters and LaSalle Street, the city’s historic legal and financial center.

-• The College of Law’s total Juris Doctorate (JD) enrollment in fall 2017 was 724, and its faculty included 39 full-time professors and close to 100 adjunct instructors.
-The mix of academics and practitioners offers students diverse perspectives on legal theory, policy issues and practice matters.
+• The College of Law’s total Juris Doctorate (JD) enrollment in fall 2018 was 710, and its faculty included 39 full-time professors and just over 100 adjunct instructors.
+The mix of academics and practitioners offers students diverse perspectives on legal theory, policy issues and development of practical skills.

 • The College of Law, founded in 1912, celebrated its centennial during the 2012-13 academic year.
 It was DePaul University’s first postgraduate professional school, and among the first law schools in Illinois to admit Jewish and female students.

 • Since 1992 the College of Law has been a member of the Order of the Coif, the nation's law school honorary society.
 Coif membership is nationally recognized as a mark of excellence in legal studies.

 • Princeton Review named the College of Law as one of the best 165 law schools in the United States in its 2019 survey of law schools that are accredited by the American Bar Association (ABA).

 • In 2019 edition of U.S. News & World Report’s best law school rankings, the College of Law’s health law program ranked 16th in the nation and its and intellectual property law program 28th in the nation.
 The part-time program ranked 23rd in the nation in the same edition, and the College was listed among the most diverse schools on the Diversity Index.